LeonHvastja/InvestmentComparisons/README.md

 # InvestmentComparisons

 Just tossing some data around, nothing too fancy.
-Used pandas and PIL libraries.
+Used pandas and matplotlib libraries.